Demonstrated Computer Competency Is A Graduation Requirement!

 - By taking and passing the course INFS 1010 - Computer Applications.

-- If INFS 1010 is not required for your degree, by taking and passing the Computer Competency Exam (CCE).
+- If INFS 1010 is not required for your degree, by taking the Computer Competency Exam (CCE).

 Volunteer State Community College requires that all degree-seeking students are computer literate.
 A certain level of computer competency is necessary for success both at Volunteer State and beyond.